samm-git/turris-containers/README.md

 - Fine grained resource control
 - Separate network stack/routing table for the applcation

-## plans
+## Tasks
-Currently project is on very early status, virtually nothing is done :) To use containers on Turris we will need:
+To use containers on Turris we need to:

 1. Enable LXC and Namespace support on Kernel and test that its really works.
 This should be an easy step - Turris is running on Recent kernel (3.10.49) so i am not expecting that any backporting will be required.
 Tool `lxc-checkconfig` can validate is everything is fine witht this.
 Currently it seems that this configuration should be required: